brutal-org/qemu/README.md

 - dump-stackframe {x}:
    - allows to dump the stackframe at an address or using the RBP register (only for x86-64)

+- -int-dump:
+   - dumps only error interrupts, only work when kvm is disabled